 The Schenectady County Environmental Health Unit is also responsible for inspections of schools, indoor air quality, realty subdivisions, housing, hygiene, tattoo and body piercing establishments, enforcment of the Adolescent Tobacco Use Prevention Act and emergency sanitation.
-The general contact number for all environmental health programs and activities is (518) 386-2818.

 Children's Camp Inspection Program The health and safety of children attending summer day and overnight children's camps are enhanced by department inspections to keep them in compliance with the State Sanitary Code.
 Camp programs are evaluated to insure proper supervision, general program safety, fire safety, aquatics safety and supervision, medical qualifications and adequate sanitary facilities.
 Camps receive a minimum of two inspections per year, one in the pre-season and one during the camping season.